UCL-ARC/condenser-mkdocs/docs/developer_guide/ssh_login.md

 ---
-title: Accessing a VM by SSH
+title: Logging into a VM by SSH
 ---

-# Accessing a VM by SSH
+# Logging into a VM by SSH

 All SSH access to Condenser must be routed through our SSH bastion, `ssh.condenser.arc.ucl.ac.uk`.
 This bastion does not act like a traditional